MeMyselfMirai/Released-as-Homebrew/README.md

 **3.48.0 - The app update from outer space**

 ## Git Expectations
-* Update the README changelog and character lists for each commit.
+* Update the README changelog for each commit.
 * Commit messages are [Conventional Commits](https://conventionalcommits.org/) all lowercase.
 * Tags are [SemVer](https://semver.org/) with no message.
 * Github release descriptions match the changelog.
 * Commits are required to be squashed and submitted via pull-request.
-* One character updated per pull-request, unless it is an app compatilibity update.
-* If the character appears on a released script, include the change on that script as well.

-### Character Testing
-* For new unfinished characters, test by adding the homebrew recreation using the Released.json.
-This will insure that night order and jinxes are consistent.

-## Unfinished Characters
-* Revolutionary
+* Try to keep pull-requests to one concept at a time, such as a fix for a single character, even if the fix that effect multiple files.

 ## Originals
 A copy of the full character list and released scripts are included for reference; files downloaded directly from the online app are included as well.